 If you want to learn basic accounting, it can be best internalized through a story of a person starting a new business.
-Kartik is young dynamic guy, who always wanted to start his own business.
-Post his graduation in science, he researched the idea of the Transportation and Logistics market.
-Kartik is not comfortable with matters of accounting because he has a science background and not an accounting one.
-(Kartik is just like you and me!, a non finance professional)
+Kartik is a young, dynamic individual who has always wanted to start his own business.
+Post his graduation in science.
+He researched the idea of the transportation and logistics market.
+Kartik is not comfortable with accounting matters because he has a science background and not an accounting background.
+(Kartik is just like you and me! a non-finance professional)

 Let us look at FastTrack Movers and Packers Business Cycle

-- Kartik infuses capital (money) in FastTrack Movers and Packers (thereby becoming a shareholder of the firm)
+- Kartik infuses capital (money) in FastTrack Movers and Packers (thereby becoming a firm shareholder).

-- With this investments, FastTrack Movers and Packers will buy a sturdy, dependable delivery van and inventory.
+- FastTrack Movers and Packers will buy a sturdy, dependable delivery van and inventory with these investments.

 - The business will begin earning fees and billing clients for delivering their parcels.

-- The business will be collecting the fees that were earned.
+- The business will be collecting the fees that it earned.

-- The business will incur expenses in operating the business, such as a salary for Kartik, expenses associated with the delivery vehicle, advertising, etc.
+- The business will incur expenses in operating, such as a salary for Kartik, costs associated with the delivery vehicle, advertising, etc.

-By putting all of these entries into the basic accounting software on a daily basis will result in quick and easy access to desired information and will be helpful for the strategic business decision-making process.
+Putting daily all of these entries into the basic accounting software will result in quick and easy access to the desired information.
+As a result, it will be helpful for the strategic business decision-making process.

-Kartik wants to learn basic accounting and wants to keep on top of his new business.
-His friends recommend Neeraj, an ex Investment Banker, and an Independent Financial consultant, who has helped many of the small business customers.
-Neeraj promises that he will help him learn basic accounting and purpose of the three main financial statements:
+Kartik desires to learn basic accounting and keep on top of his new business.
+His friends recommend Neeraj, an ex Investment Banker and an independent financial consultant who has helped many small business customers.
+Neeraj promises that he will help him learn basic accounting and the purpose of the three primary financial statements:

-Income Statements show the profitability of the company during the chosen time frame.
-Neeraj suggests that the time frame could be a day, a week, a month or a full year.
-Profitability primarily takes care of two important things
+Income statements show the profitability of the company during the chosen time frame.
+Neeraj suggests that the time frame could be a day, a week, a month, or a full year.
+Profitability primarily takes care of two critical things:

-Neeraj point’s out that revenue earned is not same as cash received and the term expenses are more than the cash outflows.
+Neeraj point’s out that revenue earned is not the same as cash received, and the term expenses are more than the cash outflows.

 Download the Case Study Working files here

-Before we look at the solutions, we need to understand some “basic accounting and finance jargons”
+Before we look at the solutions, we need to understand some “basic accounting and finance jargon.”

-FastTrack Movers and Packers earn money for delivering customer’s parcels.
-It is important for us to understand here that there are two methods of revenue accounting
+FastTrack Movers and Packers earn money for delivering customers’ parcels.
+We must understand here that there are two methods of revenue accounting:

 - Accrual method – Revenue is recorded only when they are “earned” (not when the company receives money)

-With the above understand, let us apply the same in our first Accounting Case Study
+With the above understanding, let us apply the same in our first Accounting Case Study.

 Applying Accrual Basis of Accounting at FastTrack Movers and Packers

-If we are looking to record Revenue/Sales figures of December, there are two important aspects that one should think –
+If we are looking to record Revenue/Sales figures for December, there are two critical aspects that one should think about –

 - Cash is not received in December.
-It is only received in the month of January.
+It is only received in January.

-What if Kartik followed cash method of accounting?
+What if Kartik followed the cash method of accounting?

-Cash method of accounting is no more followed.
-However, had the above transaction been recorded on cash basis, Revenues would have been $0 for December and $1,000 for January.
+The cash method of accounting is no longer followed.
+However, had the above transaction been recorded on a cash basis, Revenues would have been $0 for December and $1,000 for January.

-All non finance managers, please spend time in understanding the above concept.
-This one is very important.
+All non-finance managers, please spend time understanding the above concept.
+This one is significant.

 Introduction to Accounts Receivables

-Now that we have covered the Revenue or Sales, let us look at the Income Statement expenses.
-Like the accrual method of accounting, the expenses incurred during December should be documented regardless of whether the company actually paid for the expenses or not.
+We have covered the revenue or sales.
+Next, let us look at the income statement expenses.
+Like the accrual method of accounting, Kartik should document the expenses incurred during December regardless of whether the company paid for the expenses or not.

-For delivering the parcels, Kartik hires some labors on contract basis and agrees to pay them $300 on January 3rd.
-Also, Kartik buys some packaging and other supporting material of $100 in December.
+For delivering the parcels, Kartik hires some laborers on a contract basis and agrees to pay them $300 on 3rd Jan.
+Also, Kartik bought some packaging and other supporting material for $100 in December.
 What is the cost to be accounted for in December?

-In the case of revenue, we saw the accrual concept of accounting (revenue is recognized when it is earned).
-Likewise, for expenses, the actual date of payment doesn’t matter; It is important to note when the work was done.
-In this case study, the parcels were delivered (work completed) in the month of December .
+In the case of revenue, we saw the accrual concept of accounting (revenue is recognized when earned).
+Likewise, for expenses, the actual payment date does not matter.
+However, it is important to note when one did the work.
+In this case study, the parcels were delivered (job completed) in December.

 Thus, Total Expenses = $300 (labor) + $100 (supporting material = $400

-This recording of expenses (irrespective of actual payment made or not) and matching it with the related revenue is know as Matching Principle.
+This recording of expenses (irrespective of actual payment made or not) and matching it with the related revenue is known as Matching Principle.

-Other examples of expenses that needs to be “matched” could be Petrol/Diesel for delivery van, advertisement costs, and others.
+Other examples of expenses that need to be “matched” could be Petrol/Diesel for a delivery van, advertisement costs, and others.

-Please note that accrual basis of accounting and Matching Principles are the two most important rules of accounting.
+Please note that the accrual basis of accounting and Matching Principles are the two most essential rules of accounting.
 You should be in a position to intuitively understand these concepts.

 To clarify further on these two principles, Neeraj provides another example.
-This time he uses “Interest Expense” on borrowed loan as an example.
+This time he uses “Interest Expense” on borrowed loans as an example.

-In addition to Kartik infusing his own capital in the business, he borrows additional $20,000 from a bank to start his business on 1st December.
-Let’s assume that the bank charges 5% in interest, to be paid annual at the end of each year.
-What is the interest expense for the month of December?
+In addition to Kartik infusing his capital into the business, he borrows an additional $20,000 from a bank to start his business on December 1.
+Let’s assume that the Bank charges 5% in interest to be paid annually at the end of each year.
+What is the interest expense for December?

-Please note that interest expense is paid as lump sum amount at the end of the year.
+Please note that interest expense is paid as a lump sum amount at the end of the year.
 Kartik pays the total interest expense of $20,000 x 5% = $1,000.
 Now think about the Matching Principle concept.
-If Kartik wants to know his business position in the month of December, should he also record one month of Interest Expense in his income statement?
+If Kartik wants to know his business position in December, should he also record one month of interest expenses in his income statement?
 The answer is YES.